levanify/DailyCodingProblem/README.md

 # DrivenToSucceed Git Repo
-Our collection of daily practices and learning resources in the pursuit of Software Engineering career
+Our collection of daily practices and learning resources in the pursuit of becoming a better Software Engineer